How Do You Measure ROI for Support Teams Without Clear Targets? Seeking Insights!

 Dear Mr. Dinesh Divekar,

-Wrt the calculation posted above, kindly note my following observation which require further clarification:
+Regarding the calculation posted above, kindly note my following observation which requires further clarification:

-Basic in the given formula, we are simply dividing the entire operating revenue remaining after deducting all expenditure, by the cost of employment.
-By this way, the ROI is undermined for all other factor contributing to revenue.
+Firstly, in the given formula, we are simply dividing the entire operating revenue remaining after deducting all expenditures by the cost of employment.
+This approach undermines the ROI calculation as it does not account for all other factors contributing to revenue.

 nelsonthomas9102

-Another approach would be calculating how many non-value added hours the sales team needs to work on, for activities if there never had been an HR department, because the HR team after all saves time for the sales team to focus on more of core sales work.
-Each non-value added hour that would have been spent by the sales team on HR activities could be equated to the value added hour by the sales team, such that the more the number of non-value added hours, the lesser the sales value and therefore if the HR team was present, the more the HR team contributes to your sales team’s revenue.
+Another approach would be calculating how many non-value-added hours the sales team needs to work on activities if there had never been an HR department.
+The HR team, after all, saves time for the sales team to focus more on core sales work.
+Each non-value-added hour that would have been spent by the sales team on HR activities could be equated to the value-added hour by the sales team.
+Thus, the more the number of non-value-added hours, the lesser the sales value.
+Therefore, if the HR team was present, the more the HR team contributes to your sales team's revenue.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute